fiveages-sim/robot_descriptions/manipulator/Airbots/airbot_play_description/README.md

 # Airbot Play Description

 This package contains the description files for Discover Robotics's Airbot Play manipulator.
-I got the origin URDF files from the [DISCOVERSE](https://github.com/TATP-233/DISCOVERSE).
+The origin models could be cound at [DISCOVERSE](https://github.com/TATP-233/DISCOVERSE).

 ## 1. Build
 ```bash